 - ¾ cup vodka

-- 28 oz can crushed tomatoes I prefer Cento or Pomi, or whole San Marzano tomatoes, crushing with hands, or in food processor, blender
+- 28 ounce can San Marzano crushed or whole tomatoes I prefer Cento or Pomi, or whole San Marzano tomatoes, crushing with hands, or with immersion blender after heating

 - ¾ cup heavy cream